HillJustin/HillJustin.github.io/direction/index.md

 * M.A.
 Open House.
 SUNY at Stony Brook.
 Master of Arts Program in Philosophy and the Arts.
 Virtual.
 April 2022.
 Planned, marketed, and hosted event.
 Designed and promoted a [cordial invitation](/assets/pdfs/2022-04-open-house.pdf) for accepted students.

 * *Bringing in the Fold*.
 One-year campaign.
 SUNY at Stony Brook.
 Master of Arts Program in Philosophy and the Arts.
 2021 — 2022.
 Ideated and executed Instagram campaign, website expansion, and student interviews representing the department's extant manifold of internationally diverse student experiences. [@StonyBrookPhilArt](https://www.Instagram.com/StonyBrookPhilArt).
-Directed M.A. students on creation and production of:

-  * Statements of Research Interests.
+Solicited and directed M.A. students on creation and production of Statements of Research Interests, narratives, testimonials, and interviews.

-  * Narratives.

-  * Testimonials.

-  * Interviews.

 * M.A.
 Open House.
 SUNY at Stony Brook.
 Master of Arts Program in Philosophy and the Arts.
 Virtual.
 April 2021.
 Planned, marketed, and hosted event.
 Designed and promoted a [cordial invitation](/assets/pdfs/2021-04-open-house.pdf) for accepted students.